thecoldstone/Battleship-game/README.md

 ```
 1. Scanner for input does not work well.
 It accepts only integers.
 If user type something else intstead of integers, program is crashed.

-2. Error handling
+2. Error handling.

-3. Still some memory leaks occur during deallocating of the program
+3. Still some memory leaks occur during deallocating of the program.
 ```